visualpharm/Lunacy/docs/index.md

    <strong>Free VS Paid ? </strong>
  </summary>

 Lots of the [omg-img](http://img.icons8.com/) features are available to our clients for free.
 Of cause there are advanced options available only to licensed clients.
-The major difference is that service integration license provides extra features which are:
+The major difference is that <b>paid license</b> provides extra features which are:
 - access to generate PNG icons larger than 550 px
-- access to vector-format icons (SVG, EPS, PDF)
+- access to vector-format icons (SVG, EPS, PDF).
+Popular SVG icons are available for <b>FREE</b>.
 - access to more ['advanced search engine'](#service-integration-framework)

  </details>